ravipurohit1991/lauetoolsnn/README.md

 # lauetoolsnn
 A feed-forward neural network (FFNN) model to predict the HKL in single/multi-grain/multi-phase Laue patterns with high efficiency and accuracy is introduced.

--New version: (coming soon)
+From version 3.0.50
 - DNN and CNN models are now implemented with pure numpy framework.
 This avoids installing Tensorflow and keras libraries.

-version 3.0.40
+However this is very slow, it is included in the development directory if one wishes to pursue further on this.

-- Change log: Included scripts that supports Training and Predicting 'N' phases from a multi-phase Laue pattern (lauetoolsnn/multi_mat_LaueNN)
+From version 3.0.40: Included scripts that supports Training and Predicting 'N' phases from a multi-phase Laue pattern (lauetoolsnn/multi_mat_LaueNN)

 ### Video tutorial